 A team who are able to communicate and feel comfortable confiding in each other are less likely to suffer in silence.
 Along with this, they will feel more motivated to help each other out and ask for help when needed.

 This is why building a company culture, and team building are so important in the workplace.
 Setting aside a small budget and some time for team building activities, lunches, or workshops will go a long way in this area.

 As mentioned before, some team members will be at increased risk of burnout.
 Whether this is someone whose team is understaffed, who is in a high-pressure role or whose home life has recently changed, it’s a good idea to keep a watchful eye on them.

-For example, if you have a team member who is expecting a child, then you need to look into the signs of overworking while pregnant and be sure to track this.
+For example, if you have a team member expecting a child, you need to look into the signs of overworking while pregnant and be sure to track this.
 If necessary, bringing in a temporary employee to work alongside an individual at risk of overworking could be an option.

 Changes won’t happen overnight

 When putting these steps into place, it is essential to remember that ending an overworking culture can take a while.
 This counts regardless of if it’s one affected employee or a whole team.
 So, check back in with employees and encourage communication within your business to avoid old habits cropping back up.